-With the capacity to lift spirits and help purify the air, it’s no surprise that houseplants are making such a comeback.
-There’s a huge array of shapes, shades and textures to choose from.
+With the power to lift spirits and help purify the air, it’s no surprise that house plants are making such a comeback.
+There’s a huge array of variety in all shapes and sizes to choose from to dress your home with a thoughtful house plant idea.

 In fact, the hardest thing is often selecting your favourite container.
 From sleek ceramic to rustic terracotta, perfectly patterned to organic and shapely, there are so many beautiful designs hitting shop shelves at the mo!